 The Value of Instagram Contests

 Instagram lends itself perfectly to User Generated Content campaigns and platforms such as Photoslurp.
 Users are already sharing their photos and videos on the platform.
 If your brand can find a way to direct those existing interests and habits, you can engage Instagram users in a fun and meaningful way.

 Incorporating Instagram contests into your marketing strategy can help you expand your reach, increase your followers and build loyal brand ambassadors.
 In this article, we’ll dive deeper into what makes an Instagram contest successful – and how you can apply the best practices to benefit your brand.

 How to Design a Successful Instagram Contest

-Keep these seven tips in mind as you start to plan an Instagram contest, and set yourself up for success.
+Keep these seven steps in mind as you start to plan an Instagram contest, and set yourself up for success.

 1. Ask why.